hvardhan20/phone-finder/README.md

 the model can be trained in 20-30 minutes (or even less.
 Depends on the number of epochs and steps per epoch).
 Otherwise, please be patient for up to 8 hours. 😀

-If you cannot train a model, you can use the pickled model bundled with this program.
-I trained this model on top of COCO weights to fit our phone localization model.
+If you cannot train a model, you can use the model `mask_rcnn_phone_cfg_0008.h5` bundled with this program for prediction.
+I trained this model on top of COCO weights to fit our phone localization model with 8 epochs and 150 steps in each epoch.
 The epoch vs loss graph for this model with epoch on x-axis and loss on y-axis is
 ![Alt text](./loss.svg)